dpgaspar/Flask-AppBuilder/docs/quickfiles.rst

             else:
                 return Markup('<a href="' + url_for('PersonGeneralView.show',pk=str(self.id)) + '" class="thumbnail"><img src="//:0" alt="Photo" class="img-responsive"></a>')

-Create an additional method in this case *photo_img* to inject your own custom HTML to show your saved images.
-In this example we are showing the images and linking them with the show view.
+Create an additional method in this case *photo_img*, to inject your own custom HTML, to show your saved images.
+In this example we are showing the images, and linking them with the show view.

 Later reference this method like it's a column on your view.